Grenada Travel Information & Planning Guide

 How to Get There

-Maurice Bishop International Airport, located at the southern tip of Grenada, lies just 5 miles from St. George’s, and is served by direct and indirect flights from USA, Canada and London, with regular connections to all the main islands surrounding Grenada.
+Maurice Bishop International Airport (GND), located at the southern tip of Grenada, lies just 5 miles from St. George’s, and is served by direct and indirect flights from USA, Canada and London, with regular connections to all the main islands surrounding Grenada.

 Guests of Peter de Savary’s Properties flying by private aircraft may use the Private Air Terminal at Grenada International Airport with private customs and immigration services.
 ‘Nutmeg One’ is available to guests of Peter de Savary’s Properties for private charter, for journeys between Grenada, Barbados and other neighboring islands.

-Due to the number of flights which we organize, The Moorings can offer some great rates to many destinations.
+Due to the number of flights we organize, the Moorings can offer some great rates to many destinations.
 Please contact your Moorings Vacation Planning Specialist before booking your flights.

-International Airlines offer direct incoming flights to Grenada.
+International Airlines offering direct incoming flights to Grenada include:

 - Air Canada Vacations